-Q. Why is it that on Sundays you can do whatever you gave up for lent?
+Q. Why is it that on Sundays you can do whatever you gave up for Lent?

-First of all, there are those who prefer to give something up all of Lent.
+First of all, there are those who prefer to give something up for all of Lent.
 That means from Ash Wednesday through Holy Saturday and every day in between.
 This is certainly a good practice and one that will bring with it much merit.
-The rational would be that Jesus fasted in the desert for forty days and did not have any breaks or moments of feasting.
+The rationale would be that Jesus fasted in the desert for forty days and did not have any breaks or moments of feasting.
 Additionally, as a Church we do have a penitential attitude even toward Sundays in Lent, in that we keep the Church decorated in a very simple way, wear purple as a sign of penance, and refrain from singing the Gloria and the Alleluia.
 These are all ways we keep the attitude of penance even on Sundays.

-Additionally, there are two other solemnities within Lent that some will choose to treat as a Sunday.
+There are two other solemnities within Lent that some will choose to treat as a Sunday.
 The Solemnity of St. Joseph is on March 19, and the Solemnity of the Annunciation is on March 25 (nine months before Christmas marking the Incarnation).
 These days, being Solemnities within our Church, are celebrated with the same joy as Sunday.
 Therefore, it would be understandable if you decided to give up your Lenten sacrifice on those days also.